kpbarrett/obsidian-tasks-skedpal-plugin/.continue/rules/test-author.md

 - Broad regression test maintenance may go directly to `development`
 - Open/merge PRs into `development` for test additions/updates; reference the Issue
 - Ensure each test case is explicitly linked in the Issue (via checklist or comment) so Testers know what to validate

-## Agentic Workflow Responsibilities

-- **Issue Creation:** When creating new issues:
-  - Include detailed description and requirements
-  - **DO NOT** add any priority labels
-  - **DO NOT** add any role labels
-  - Leave the issue unassigned (no GitHub user assignment)
-- **Issue Ownership:** Work on assigned issues according to priority indicated by the role label
-- **Label Integrity:** Do not change priority or role labels on any issues
-- **Escalation Procedure:** When escalating issues:
-  - Add comment explaining need for reassignment
-  - Remove existing role label and add `role: engineer` label
-  - **DO NOT** assign to GitHub users - role labels indicate Engineer responsibility
-  - Keep issue open (do not close)

 ## Branch & Development Workflow